LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 He becomes an empty, robotic shell of an adult, for this is who he

 is schooled to become.
-His genuine feeling self is submerged/killed
+His genuine feeling self has effectively

 When various feelings are disposed

 of during childhood, our extra-sensory aspects (instinct and intuition)

 cannot function properly.
 This puts us at high risk for professional

 and personal setbacks, because rather than relying on our innate senses

 or built-in survival guide to direct us, we make choices based on